sonosaurus/sonobus/README.md

 instance in Debian, you might substitute libcurl4-gnutls-dev.

-If you are using Ubuntu, you can run the following script to install all the prequisites (scripts for other distributions wanted, please contribute them if you can):
+If you are using Ubuntu, you can run the following script to install all the prerequisites (scripts for other distributions wanted, please contribute them if you can):

     ./ubuntu_get_prereqs.sh